Casenn05/Hromi-Source-Code/README.md

 # Hromi-Source-Code
-this is the source code of cukesims or neekorii shit skidded revival
+this is the source code of cukesims or neekorii shit skidded revival please dont use this code for your revival